 by Christina Hinterberger | Nov 4, 2022

-On stage, a house appears from nothing.
-It goes up fast, choreographed like time-lapse photography.
-Residents move in, move out, get evicted, burn it down, loot it, rent it, remodel it, get married and divorced in it, grow up in it, die in it, haunt it — and all the...
+A house built in moments.
+A lifetime lived in minutes.
+On stage, a house rises from nothing — assembled in moments, choreographed like time-lapse photography.
+Residents move in, move out, get evicted, burn it down, loot it, rent it, remodel it, marry, divorce, grow...

 by Christina Hinterberger | Nov 4, 2022